What is a remittance transfer?

 If the bank you use to send the remittance to your family doesn’t have an established banking network with your bank back home, it may need to transfer through a third-party bank that both are connected to.
 That may add extra costs and fees.
 The easiest way to avoid added costs like this is to send and receive money using the same provider.

 One frequently asked question that customers ask is: what is the difference between a remittance transfer and a bank transfer?
 The answer can be broken down into three main considerations:

 In most cases, a remittance transfer can be made in a matter of minutes.
 Essentially, it’s an instant payment.
-International bank transfers can take up to 5 days but usually require at least 24 hours.
+International bank transfers can take up to five days, but usually require at least 24 hours.
 If time is of the essence, a remittance may be a better option.

 Generally, banks will not allow you to turn transfers into cash.
 They typically only allow you to send money to the receiver’s account.
 Remittances, on the other hand, can be transferred to cash that your recipient can pick up immediately.

 Both options have competitive exchange rates, so it really comes down to how much money you need to send and how quickly.